 Additional indicators of a concussion include loss of memory, vomiting, ringing in the ears, loss of senses and a lack of balance.
 People who have recently undergone concussions may furthermore experience headaches and problems with their vision.
 As you can imagine, concussions of any nature are very serious.
 No one should make the mistake of thinking that a concussion of a lesser degree should be taken any less seriously than a more extreme concussion.
 Anything which causes the loss of brain functions ought to be regarded seriously, even if this loss is temporary.

-According to the National Institutes of Health, roughly 20% of people who undergo concussions may subsequently experience mental health problems.
+According to the National Institutes of Health, roughly 20% of people who undergo concussions may subsequently experience mental health conditions.
 Depending on the cause and specific nature of the concussion, these people may also be vulnerable to the development of depression or post traumatic stress disorder (PTSD).
-Of course, there are many factors involved in which mental health issues one experiences following a concussion; however, a past history of mental health problems can surge an individual's susceptibility in the wake of a concussion.
+Of course, there are many factors involved in which mental health issues one experiences following a concussion; however, a past history of mental health disorders can surge an individual's susceptibility in the wake of a concussion.

-Why are approximately 20% of people who experience concussions likely to develop mental health problems than the remaining 80%?
+Why are approximately 20% of people who experience concussions likely to develop mental health conditions than the remaining 80%?
 Well, it turns out that risk factors play a very significant role in the statistical discrepancies, as documented by Complete Concussion Management.
 The state of an individual's lifestyle, overall mental health and the manner in which they handle themselves after a concussion can significantly impact whether or not additional mental health issues follow after the initial incident.

 One of the leading risk factors includes the existing presence of mental health issues.
 This is especially applicable to individuals who already have a history of depression, anxiety, or other serious issues.
 The existing presence of mental health issues serves as a major risk factor because concussions can worsen the dormant problems which someone is already struggling with.
 Not every person with mental health issues who undergoes a concussion will see these issues get worse, but the possibility of this occurrence definitely increases.